Cold-pressed and unrefined. Organic and non-GMO. The light-tasting and nutrient-rich oil is ideal for culinary uses.

 So where can someone who is “new” to the scene learn more about coconut oil?
 We've consulted a few experts to determine what to look for when choosing the best coconut oil.

 Until recently, coconut oil wasn’t that popular in the U.S. These days, however, you’ll find a coconut oil devotee just about anywhere you look.
+You'll also find skin and haircare products, like shampoo, made with coconut oil.
 So what’s all the fuss about?
 Does coconut oil live up to its hype?

 Let's begin by looking at some of the many uses of coconut oil: